 “With Dardis, I became a more confident person,” Katelyn says.
 “It’s kind of scary to call someone you don’t know and try to sell them a product.”

 "After that summer, giving speeches in class wasn’t so scary anymore, and when introducing myself to people at networking events, I wasn’t so apprehensive.”

 “As a financial analyst intern, I got to see clients starting out their portfolios.
 I’d sit down with them and ask what they were saving for and how risk-averse they are in building what goes into an investment portfolio,” Katelyn says.
-“I really liked that you are helping someone, a family, a couple or whomever it may be, to save up and invest for a future goal—for retirement, for buying a boat.”
+“I really liked that I was helping someone, a family, a couple, or whomever it may be, to save up and invest for a future goal—for retirement, for buying a boat.”

 #5: Negotiate your career

-During her sophomore year, Katelyn got noticed at PricewaterhouseCoopers’ National Elevate career program, and received an internship offer to work at PwC’s Chicago office.
+During her sophomore year, Katelyn got noticed at PwC's National Elevate career program, and received an internship offer to work at their Chicago office.
 She worked with everyone from first-year associates to partners, researching and answering complex accounting questions for clients.
 Now she has a full-time offer in capital markets waiting for her after graduation.

 “Every day was different,” Katelyn says.
 “We would work on a deal that involved a complex accounting question you could answer in a week.
 Or we might be on a deal that could keep going for the next year or two, and you're just working on this little piece of it.
 It was really neat to see how partners, managers, and directors would reason through some of these gray-area questions and who they called on for advice.
 It was a lot of responsibility and a very good learning environment.”